Vacuum elevators by PVE are surprisingly versatile and can be installed almost anywhere.

-Tucked Your Elevator Into a Corner
+Tuck Your Elevator Into a Corner

 In many homes, there is an underutilized corner that is the perfect place for installing a vacuum elevator using our through-the floor application.
 This, of course, depends on how the rooms’ architecture align between floors, but it is an affordable way to install your PVE in your home.

 Though not as quick as the balcony-mounted application due to a hole being cut through the floors and finished using materials that match your home’s current décor, it is still much faster than installing a traditional hydraulic or traction elevator that requires construction of a shaft and a pit.